NamtaoProductions/namtao-com/README.md

 # Hi folks, I'm Tris 👋
-> I'm a producer, web developer, and musician based in London.
-I write electronic music, fast technical videos, and audio drama podcasts.
+**I'm a producer, web developer, and musician based in London.
+I write electronic music, fast technical videos, and audio drama podcasts.**

-# 📔 Check out [namtao.com](https://www.namtao.com) for all my Projects! (or read on...)
+# 📔 Check out [namtao.com](https://www.namtao.com) for all my Projects!

+> [!NOTE]
-> [!INFO]- Site build instructions
+> ### Site build instructions.
 > I build locally with the markdown command runner, [mask](https://lib.rs/crates/mask), and all commands are defined in the [maskfile.md](./maskfile.md)
+>
 > Execute it to get the deps and run the server (yes literally `./maskfile.md`, trust me, unix is magic)
+>
-> Using it like this will use your installed system `mask`, but alternatively if you have the rust package manager, `cargo`, the script will attempt to install mask from source on first run)
+> Using it like this will use your installed system `mask`, but if you don't have mask, but do have have the rust package manager, `cargo`, the script will attempt to install mask from source on first run)